 As a public company, we will incur significant legal, accounting and other expenses that we did not incur as a private company.
 In addition, the Sarbanes-Oxley Act, as well as rules subsequently implemented by the SEC and the NASDAQ, have required changes in corporate governance practices of public companies.
 We expect these rules and regulations to increase our legal, accounting and financial compliance costs and to make certain corporate activities more time-consuming and costly.
 Complying with these rules and requirements may be especially difficult and costly for us because we may have difficulty locating sufficient personnel in China with experience and expertise relating to U.S. GAAP and U.S. public company reporting requirements, and such personnel may command higher salaries relative to what similarly experienced personnel would command in the United States.
 If we cannot employ sufficient personnel to ensure compliance with these rules and regulations, we may need to rely more on outside legal, accounting and financial experts, which may be expensive.
-In addition, we will incur additional costs we may incur or the timing of such costs.
+In addition, we will incur additional costs associated with our public company reporting requirements.
+We are evaluating and monitoring developments with respect to these new rules, and we cannot predict or estimate the amount of additional costs we may incur or the timing of such costs.